okopac/simpsons/README.md

 # Training the model

 Training neural networks is expensive.
-We (@witchard) tried using a CPU to do so, and it was tedious.
+We ([witchard](https://github.com/witchard)) tried using a CPU to do so, and it was tedious.
 However, AWS GPUs are cheap (~$60/hour), making this silly project worth the pennies.

 I'll detail the method for both CPU and GPU below.
 We've made heavy use of docker here, making our lives much much easier.